jrnold/mcmcdb/README.md

 summary(line_samples["beta[1]", drop=FALSE])
 ```

 While the single bracket is used to extract by flat parameters,
-the double bracket is used to extract by paramter arrays.
+the double bracket is used to extract by parameter arrays.

 To extract all samples of `beta`,
 ```